Dave Kufeld: Early life

-Kufeld was born in New York City and grew up in Great Neck, New York on Long Island.
+Kufeld was born in New York City and grew up in Great Neck, New York, on Long Island.
 He attended the Manhattan Talmudical Academy and played on the school's varsity basketball team for all four years of high school.
+He served as team captain and made the league's All Star team.

 College basketball career

 After high school, Kufeld attended Yeshiva University and played center for the Yeshiva Maccabees basketball team.
-Despite the school's limited resources – Yeshiva did not even have a gym during his time there – Kufeld led all Division III players in the country in rebounding for his junior and senior year (1978–79 and 1979–80).
-In his senior year, he was named an All-American, and the Jewish Sports Review named him the National Jewish Player of the Year for Division II and Division III in 1979 and 1980.
-As of 2019, Kufeld is fifth all-time in Division III for rebounds per game.
+The school had limited resources and Yeshiva did not have a gym or formal home court during his time there.
+Kufeld, who played for acclaimed coach Dr. Jonathan Halpert, led all NCAA Division III players in the country in rebounding for his junior and senior year (1978–79 and 1979–1980).
+For the 1978–1979 season as well as the 1979–1980 season he was the captain of the team.
+He was named to the All Conference Team of the Independent Athletic Conference (IAC) for all 4 years, and was All-ECAC in his junior year.
+In his senior year, he was named a Basketball Weekly All-American, and the Jewish Sports Review named him the National Jewish Player of the Year for Division II and Division III in 1979 and 1980.
+As of 2023, Kufeld is fifth all-time in Division III for rebounds per game.

-Kufeld majored in public relations and advertising at Yeshiva.
+Kufeld majored in Speech & Drama at Yeshiva, and served as Senior Editor of the Commentator, the student newspaper, and was a disc jockey on the college's radio station WYUR, the president of the Speech Club and an occasional actor and makeup artist for the Dramatics Society.
 Ahead of the 1980 NBA draft, he sent self-promotional packets to ten NBA teams.
+Kufeld represented the Borough of Manhattan in the 1979 Big Apple Games, and appeared as a "Face in the Crowd" in Sports Illustrated Magazine in 1980.
+Anecdotes of his collegiate life as an athlete with varied interests were the subject of several stories covered by the national news wires.